cyrusbehr/tensorrt-cpp-api/README.md

 - `cmake ..`
 - `make -j$(nproc)`

+### Running the executable
+- From the build directory, run `./run_inference_benchmark`

 ### Sanity check
 - To perform a sanity check, download the following [ArcFace model](https://github.com/onnx/models/tree/main/vision/body_analysis/arcface) from [here](https://github.com/onnx/models/blob/main/vision/body_analysis/arcface/model/arcfaceresnet100-8.onnx) and place it in the `./models` directory.
 - Make sure `Options.doesSupportDynamicBatchSize` is set to `false` before passing the `Options` to the `Engine` constructor on [this](https://github.com/cyrusbehr/tensorrt-cpp-api/blob/003b72ba032d40afee241adeb7ebe7ca1ea685ca/src/main.cpp#L12) line.
 - Uncomment the code for printing out the feature vector at the bottom of `./src/main.cpp`.
 - Running inference using said model and the image located in `inputs/face_chip.jpg` should produce the following feature vector:
+  - Note: The feature vector will not be identical (but very similar) as [TensorRT is not deterministic](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#determinism).
 ```text
 -0.0548096 -0.0994873 0.176514 0.161377 0.226807 0.215942 -0.296143 -0.0601807 0.240112 -0.18457 ...
 ```